CooperRS/RMDateSelectionViewController/README.md

 	}

 ###Advanced
 Every RMDateSelectionViewController has a property datePicker.
-It is available after -[RMDateSelectionViewController show] has been called.
+It is available after `show` has been called.
 With this property you have total control over the UIDatePicker that is shown in the screen.

-Furthermore there is a method called -[RMDateSelectionViewController showFromViewController:].
+Additionally, there is a method called `showFromViewController:`.
 With this method you can control where the your date picker is shown.
-For example on an iPad this method can be used to Show the date picker in a popover.
+For example on an iPad this method can be used to show the date picker in a popover.

 ## Requirements
-Tested with:
+Works with:

 * Xcode 5
 * iOS 7 SDK